 Heat a wide pan with ghee or oil.
 Add minced garlic if using, green chilies, and curry leaves.

 Saute until the garlic turns aromatic.

-Add pepper powder and the remaining garam masala.
+Add black pepper powder and the remaining meat masala (or garam masala).
 Stir it well.
-I use up all the freshly ground spice powder, you can add half of it and check if it is too spicy for your taste buds and add up the rest if desired.
+I use up all the freshly ground spice powder, you can add half of it and check if it is too spicy for your taste buds and add the rest if desired.